SpoonX/aurelia-form-validation/doc/installation.md

 # Installation

-## Aureli-Cli
+## Aurelia-Cli

-Run `npm i aurelia-form-validation--save` from your project root.
+Run `npm i aurelia-form-validation --save` from your project root.

 Aurelia-form-validationmakes use of `extend`.
 So, add following to the `build.bundles.dependencies` section of `aurelia-project/aurelia.json`.